glutanimate/pytest-anki/README.md

 *Copyright © 2017-2021 [Ankitects Pty Ltd and contributors](https://github.com/ankitects/)*

-All credits for the original idea for a testing tool like this go to Michal. _pytest-anki_ would not exist without his [anki_testing](https://github.com/krassowski/anki_testing) project.
+All credits for the original idea for creating a library to test Anki add-ons with go to Michal. _pytest-anki_ would not exist without his [anki_testing](https://github.com/krassowski/anki_testing) project.

 I would also like to extend a heartfelt thanks to [AMBOSS](https://github.com/amboss-mededu/) for their major part in supporting the development of this plugin!
-Most of the recent feature additions were implemented as part of my work on the [AMBOSS add-on](https://www.amboss.com/us/anki-amboss).
+Most of the recent feature additions leading up to v1.0.0 of the plugin were implemented as part of my work on the [AMBOSS add-on](https://www.amboss.com/us/anki-amboss).

 _pytest-anki_ is free and open-source software.
 Its source-code is released under the GNU AGPLv3 license, extended by a number of additional terms.
 For more information please see the [license file](https://github.com/glutanimate/pytest-anki/blob/master/LICENSE) that accompanies this program.